yiiext/activerecord-relation-behavior/README.md

 # ActiveRecord Relation Behavior

 This extension is inspired by all the yii extensions that aim to improve saving of related records.
-It puts together the awesomeness of all the extensions mentionend below (see headline "comparison").
+It puts together the awesomeness of all the extensions mentionend below (see headline "Feature comparison").
 It comes with 100% test coverage and well structured and clean code so it can savely be used in enterprise production enviroment.